English College, Douai: 17th and 18th centuries

 In the latter half of the 17th century and the early years of the 18th century, the English College went through a troubled time.
-During the presidency of Dr. Hyde (1646–1651), the University of Douai obtained certain controlling rights over the college, but Hyde successfully withstood these.
-His successor, Dr. George Leyburn (1652–1670), fell out with the body of secular priests in England known as the "Old Chapter", which in the absence of a bishop, was governing the Catholic Church in England.
+During the presidency of Dr Hyde (1646–1651), the University of Douai obtained certain controlling rights over the college, but Hyde successfully withstood these.
+His successor, George Leyburn (1652–1670), fell out with the body of secular priests in England known as the "Old Chapter", which in the absence of a bishop, was governing the Catholic Church in England.
 Leyburn attacked Thomas White, alias Blacklo, a prominent member of the "Old Chapter", and arranged a condemnation of his writings by the University of Douai.
 (In the meantime Douai had been captured by the French in 1677.)
-In the end, however, Leyburn himself found it necessary to retire in favour of his nephew, Dr. John Leyburn, who was afterwards Vicar Apostolic in England.
-Hardly was the dispute with the "Blackloists" finished, when a further storm of an even more serious nature arose, the centre being Dr. Hawarden who was professor of philosophy and then of theology at the English College for seventeen years.
+In the end, however, Leyburn himself found it necessary to retire in favour of his nephew, John Leyburn, who was afterwards Vicar Apostolic in England.
+Hardly was the dispute with the "Blackloists" finished, when a further storm of an even more serious nature arose, the centre being Edward Hawarden who was professor of philosophy and then of theology at the English College for seventeen years.
 His reputation became so great that when a vacancy occurred in 1702 he was solicited by the bishop, the chief members of the university, and the magistrates of the town to accept the post of Regius professor of divinity.
 His candidature, however, was opposed by a party headed by the vice-chancellor.
 The Jesuits also declared against him, accusing him, and through him the English College, of Jansenism.
-In the end, Dr. Hawarden retired from Douai and went on the mission in England; and a visitation of the college, made by order of the Holy See, resulted in completely clearing him of the accusation.
+In the end, Hawarden retired from Douai and went on the mission in England; and a visitation of the college, made by order of the Holy See, resulted in completely clearing him of the accusation.

 Douai became ever more important to English Catholics when their hopes of England returning to Catholicism were finally ended by the defeat of the Jacobite risings.
-Under the presidency of Dr. Robert Witham (1715–1738) the English College at Douai was rebuilt on a substantial scale and rescued from the overwhelming debt into which it had been plunged when it lost nearly all its endowment in the notorious "South Sea Bubble".
+Under the presidency of Robert Witham (1715–1738) the English College at Douai was rebuilt on a substantial scale and rescued from the overwhelming debt into which it had been plunged when it lost nearly all its endowment in the notorious "South Sea Bubble".